 Over the past decade there’s been an incredible shift of consumer sentiment in favor of sustainable action for the planet and businesses need to address this.
 Today, over 78% of US shoppers say that a sustainable lifestyle is important to them.
 So, the big question is WHY does sustainability increasingly matter to consumers over time?
 Taking things into perspective, there are 3 key elements that drive this increasing sentiment:

+Consumers, armed with information and a growing consciousness of their purchasing power, are now beginning to factor sustainability as one of the driving forces in their decision making..
+However, despite their good intentions, many consumers still undervalue eco-friendly products due to various ouweighing factors such as price perception or lack of awareness.
 Conversely, businesses are increasingly driven to integrate sustainability into their e-commerce operations, realizing the benefits of aligning their practices with consumer expectations and societal values.
 This corporate focus on sustainability is not a recent development, as it has been a topic of discussion since the 1970s.
 However, only in recent years has it gained widespread recognition and implementation.

 Companies with an e-commerce operation have a unique opportunity to educate and engage consumers through their online platforms.
 By incorporating sustainability messaging and information on their websites, businesses can raise awareness and empower consumers to make more informed choices.